Statistics Canada expects move to the digital cloud will prompt some rumbling

 Lisa Carroll, a senior executive with Microsoft Canada, one of the first global cloud providers to receive federal certification, stresses the company’s track record on keeping data secure.

-“The value of cloud is innovation,” Carroll said.
+“The value of cloud is innovation,” Ms. Carroll said.
 “It’s about leveraging the technologies of the future.”